Inflammatory Bowel Disease

 The study of the microbiome has historically relied on mouse studies, based on coarse comparisons at higher taxonomy hierarchy level with a poorly characterized mouse GI microbiota.

 Within the same phylum Firmicutes, the genus of Roseburia, that is altered in IBD compared to healthy individuals, has a relative abundance of 5-10% in humans versus 1-5% in mice.
+As for the Bifidobacterium genus, of which alterations were equally observed in IBD, it has a relative abundance of 1-5% in humans and 0.01-1% in mice.

-For example, African green monkeys show an opposite microbial taxa and genes responses to a typical high-protein, high-fat, low-fiber Western diet compared to humans, suggesting that NHP are not a good model for studying the effect of the human gut microbiota on host metabolism and microbiome-associated human diseases Amato et al., Microbiome, Nov 2015.
+Although the gut microbiota in humans was closer to that of NHP than that of rodents, significant differences in microbiome remain between the two species.
+For example, African green monkeys show an opposite microbial taxa and genes responses to a typical high-protein, high-fat, low-fiber Western diet compared to humans, suggesting that NHP are not an adequate model for studying the effect of the human gut microbiota on host metabolism and microbiome-associated human diseases 41.

+The so-called human microbiota-associated (HMA) mouse models do not replicate patients' microbiome 42, possibly as a result of adaptations of microbes to the mouse intestinal environment.
 Human-based research has shown that the gut microbiome intervenes in shaping both the innate and adaptive immune system from infancy through adulthood through human host-specific interactions between human host-specific immune system and human host-specific microbiota.

+Therefore, it is not surprising that HMA mice have a low immune maturation with reduced numbers of adaptive and innate intestinal immune cells when compared with mice that harbor a murine microbiota.
 Since the engrafted human microbiota in mice does not recapitulate the dysbiosis nor the immune responses characteristic of IBD, the use of HMA animals to model IBD is not likely to be of benefit to patients.

 Species-specific differences in feeding patterns